 These teachers did not seem to hold back in the transmission of dharma to their western students, nor in their exhortation that students enter into secluded retreat on a regular basis.

-After completing the Chakrasamvara recitation in retreat I understood a little more clearly the value of solitary retreat.
+After completing a long retreat in the mid-90s I understood a little more clearly the value of solitary practice.
 In the weeks that one spends in retreat one finds that the clutter and volume of sensory and mental consciousness slows down.
 Just by seeing the same sights every day over six weeks in retreat (cabin, snow, chipmunk, sky, wood stove) one’s sensory input is attenuated.
-Eventually, one’s mental consciousness, also viewing the same sights (albeit as mental patterning) begins to relax and become more transparent.
+Eventually, one’s mental consciousness begins to relax and become more transparent.

 Because wisdom that arises from itself is difficult to understand and does not fit into one’s mind, it is indicated through the convention of consciousness.
 This is important.